How do x-ray systems work?

 Modern x-ray systems are very advanced and effective pieces of equipment and are routinely used in a range of industries for inspection purposes.

-Most people are familiar with medical diagnostics and security x-ray systems but unaware of their significant presence in the food, pharmaceutical and electronics industries where they are quietly working away 24/7 ensuring product quality.
+Most people are familiar with medical diagnostics and security x-ray systems but are unaware of their significant presence in the food, pharmaceutical and electronics industries where they are quietly working away 24/7 to ensure product quality.

 But how do x-ray systems actually produce an image and allow us to see foreign bodies and other product defects?

 X-rays are electromagnetic radiation, part of a single continuum known as the electromagnetic spectrum, this is arranged according to frequency and wavelength, and runs from radio waves at one end (which have a long wavelength) to gamma rays at the other (which have a short wavelength).

 The short wavelength of x-rays enables them to pass through materials that are opaque to visible light, however they do not pass through all materials with the same ease.
 The transparency of a material to x-rays is broadly related to its density – the denser the material, the fewer x-rays that pass through.
 Hidden contaminants and other dense internal structures, including foreign bodies like glass, bone and metal, show up because they absorb more x-rays than the surrounding product.